Kostiantyn Tyshchenko: Iranian studies

 In 1994, Tyshchenko became a leading researcher at the Institute of Oriental Studies, Deputy Chairman of the Doctoral Special Council.
 He regularly published articles on Iranian studies, annual reports at international oriental readings in Zvenyhorodka and Kyiv.
 In 1997 he represented the Ukrainian Oriental Studies at the 35th World Congress of Orientalists in Budapest.
 Tyshchenko was teaching Persian at the Taras Shevchenko National University of Kyiv, and soon headed the Department of Oriental Studies (now - the Department of Middle East, where he received the title of professor in 1995).

 Arabic studies

-Tyshchenko's publications on Arabic studies deal mainly with historical aspects of Slavic-Arab contacts between the Persian period and later (the peak dates back to the years of the Arab-Khazar war of 710-737).
+Tyshchenko's publications on Arabic studies dealt mainly with historical aspects of Slavic-Arab contacts between the Persian period and later (the peak dates back to the years of the Arab-Khazar war of 710-737).

 Altaic studies

 Several articles by Tyshchenko are devoted mainly to the historical aspects of Slavic-Altaic contacts during the early Middle Ages and the period of migration.